Azure Monitor Logs

 5. On the Diagnostic setting page, provide values for the following fields:

-6. In the upper left corner, click Save.
+6. In the upper-left corner, click Save.

-Step 3: Add role assignment to container
+(Blog Storage transport only) Step 3: Assign a role to the container

 1. Click on your newly created container with the name insights-activity-logs, then in the left-hand navigation bar, click Access Control (IAM).

-2. Click Add Role Assignment.
+3. Click Add Role Assignment.

-3. Click on the Members tab.
+5. Click on the Members tab.

-4. Click +Select Members.
+6. Click +Select Members.

-5. Search for the name of the registered app you created during the Create required Azure infrastructure process on Azure Blob Storage Source, and click Select.
+7. Search for the name of the registered app you created during the Create required Azure infrastructure process on Azure Blob Storage Source, and click Select.

-6. Click Review+Assign.
+8. Click Review+Assign.

 • Remember that because Panther retrieves Azure Monitor files once per hour, there could be a delay of up to one hour before initial data arrives in Panther.